Heads up Foodies… Taste of Auckland is here!

 Little Bird Organics

 I was so excited to hear that Little Bird Organics would be popping up at Taste this year.
 They are the festival’s first dedicated vegan eatery, and have a delicious and innovative menu.
-They will be trialing out four dishes which could potentially go on the menu of their new dinner offering at their Ponsonby Unbakery.
-The idea is to showcase seasonal organic bites, meals and desserts, paired with an all-natural wine list and organic cocktails menu.
+They will be trialing out four dishes.
+These dishes may be added to their new dinner offering at their Ponsonby Unbakery.
+The idea is to showcase seasonal organic bites, meals, and desserts.
+These will be paired with an all-natural wine list and an organic cocktails menu.
 Can’t wait!
-Read more about Little Bird Unbakery here
+Read more about Little Bird Unbakery here.

 HIGHLIGHT: Hemp Taco with BBQ cauliflower and fermented sriracha = 8 crowns